Skip to content

 grep_files Search file contents by regex file.read

-ask_user Pause the phase and ask the user a question none (always allowed)
+ask_user Pause the run and ask the user a question none (always allowed)

 sandboxed_exec Run argv under a SandboxPolicy via a SandboxBackend (replaces the removed shell op) enforced by backend (SandboxPolicy)